-Amsterdam Museum is located in the centre of the city and gives an insight into the history and development of Amsterdam from a small fishing village into one of Europe’s great cities.
+Amsterdam Museum is located in the heart of the city centre and gives an insight into the history and development of Amsterdam from a small fishing village into one of Europe’s great cities.
 The museum has a broad collection of around 100,000 objects spanning the entire history of the city.

-Opened in 1975, Amsterdam Museum is housed in a fine 16th century building which was originally a convent and orphanage.
+Opened in 1975, Amsterdam Museum is housed in a 16th century building which was originally used as a convent and orphanage.
 The museum itself is rather a labyrinth experience with galleries connected by numerous passageways and staircases.

 The Little Orphanage (Het Kleine Weeshuis) is an exhibition which offers adults and children to experience life in a 17th century Amsterdam orphanage.